Seriatopora hystrix

 Seriatopora hystrix is a species of colonial stony coral in the family Pocilloporidae.
 It forms a branching clump and is commonly known as thin birdsnest coral.
-It grows in shallow water on fore-reef slopes or in sheltered lagoons, the type locality being the Red Sea.
+It grows in shallow water on fore-reef slopes or in sheltered lagoons, the type locality being the Fiji Islands.
 It is native to East Africa, the Red Sea and the western Indo-Pacific region.
-It is a common species and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".
+It is a common species and the International Union for Conservation of Nature has assessed its conservation status as being a "Vulnerable species".

 Description

 Colonies of Seriatopora hystrix formed a tangled, bushy clump of fragile, slender, tapering branches with pointed tips.
 These clumps can grow to a metre (yard) across.
 In shallow positions with strong water movement the branches are thicker than they are in deeper or turbid habitats in sheltered positions.
 The corallites form neat rows of oval cup-shaped depressions with raised rims from which the polyps protrude at night.
 This coral can be cream, pink, yellow, brown or blue.